-- 1. Organ and Tissue Transplants.
-Authorizations for organ and tissue transplants will be provided only if both of the following criteria are met: - a.
-The services are medically necessary; and

-- b.
-The physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - 2.
+- Organ and Tissue Transplants.
+Authorizations for organ and tissue transplants will be provided as follows: - a.
+For kidney, bone, skin or cornea transplants, only if both of the following criteria are met: - i.
+The services are medically necessary and appropriate; and - ii.
+The physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - b.
+For transplantation of liver, heart, heart-lung, lung, kidney-pancreas or bone marrow, including autologous bone marrow transplant, peripheral stem cell replacement and similar procedures, only if all of the following criteria are met: - i.
+The services are medically necessary and appropriate; - ii.
+The providers of related preoperative and postoperative services are approved; and - iii.
+The transplant will be performed at a Center of Expertise (COE). - 2.
 Transplant Travel Expense Benefits.
 Authorizations for transplant travel expense benefits will be provided for the recipient or donor only if all of the following criteria are met: - a.
-It is for transplantation of liver, heart, heart-lung, lung, kidney-pancreas or bone marrow, including autologous bone marrow transplant, peripheral stem cell replacement and similar procedures, authorized by us; - b.
-The organ transplant must be performed at an approved transplant center; and - c.
-The transplant center is 250 miles or more from the recipient or donor's home.
+It is for transplantation of liver, heart, heart-lung, lung, kidney-pancreas or bone marrow, including autologous bone marrow transplant, peripheral stem cell replacement and similar procedures, authorized by the claims administrator; - b.
+The organ transplant must be performed at a specific COE; and - c.
+The specific COE is 250 miles or more from the recipient or donor's home.